department-of-veterans-affairs/caseflow-efolder/README.md

 ## Running Migrations

-If a pending migration exists, you will need to run them against both the development and test database:
+If a pending migration exists, you will need to run them against both the development and test database.
 ```
 make migrate
 RAILS_ENV=test bundle exec rake db:migrate